Zed-CSP/employeeTracker-SQL/README.md

 This project is licensed under the MIT License - see Badge link for details.

 ## Questions
-If you have any questions or issues with the repo, please reach out to "[Zed-CSP]("https://github.com/Zed-CSP")" or create an issue in the "["repo"]()".
+If you have any questions or issues with the repo, please reach out to "[Zed-CSP]("https://github.com/Zed-CSP")" or create an issue in the "[repo](https://github.com/Zed-CSP/employeeTracker-SQL)".